NMangera/Retail_Sales/README.md

 # Retail_Sales

-This project uses Matplotlib & Pandas to analyze 12 months of store sales data.
-The dataset contains thousands of transactions at an electronics store broken down by month, product type, cost, purchase address, etc.
+This project explores 12 months of sales data at an electronic retail store.
+The dataset contains thousands of transactions broken down by date, time, product type, cost, purchase address, etc.

-We start with data wrangling, where tasks include:

-1. Dropping missing values
+ **A. Determine Objectives**

+The task is to extract actionable insights from the dataset using Pandas and Matplotlib.

+**B.  Outline of Steps**

+1. Decide what questions to pose

-2. Filtering the data based on a condition
+2. Extract the data

-3. Change the data type of columns
+3. Import data into environment

-Once the data is cleaned, the notebook moves onto data exploration.
-In this section 5 high level business questions are answered.
-They are:
+4. Create visualisations to aid and augment exploration

+5. Draw conclusions

+**D. Key findings**

-1. What was the best month for sales?
+Question 1: What was the best month for sales?
 How much was earned that month?

-2. What city sold the most product?
-3. What time should we display advertisemens to maximize the likelihood of customer’s buying product?
+December, $4,613,443.34

+APPLICATION: The firm may wish to consider the timing of marketing campaigns to coincide with peak/troughs in sales

+Question 2: What was the best day of the month for sales?
+How much was earned on that day?

+10th, $1,169,250.43

+Question 3: What was the highest day of the week for sales?

+Tuesday.
+Although as the bar chart demonstrates, this difference is small

+Question 4: Which City had the highest in sales?

+San Francisco (CA)

+APPLICATION: Investing in certain geograhical regions may have a higher return on investment than others

+Question 5: What time of day had the highest sales?

+Bimodal distribution, with peaks in sales observed at around 11 am & 7 pm

+APPLICATION: Advertisements can be strategically placed to boost sales

-4. What products are most often sold together?
+Question 6: What products are most often sold together?
-5. What product sold the most?
-Why do you think it sold the most?

-To answer these questions different pandas & matplotlib methods are applied.
-These include:

-a) Concatenating multiple csvs together to create a new DataFrame (pd.concat)

-b) Adding columns

-c) Parsing cells as strings to make new columns (.str)

-d) Using the .apply() method

-e) Using groupby to perform aggregate analysis

-f) Plotting bar charts and lines graphs to visualize our results

-g) Labeling our graphs
+The iPhone and Lightning Charging Cable are most often purchased together

+APPLICATION: Marketing may decide to offer a bundle discount, or the store layout could be adjusted to make it seamless for customers to purchase these items, by placing them in close proximity to each other.

+Question 7: Which product made the most in sales?

+Macbook Pro Laptop, with sales of $8,037,600